suk-6/suk-6/README.md

 ### About Me

-- I'm a student in the software department of Dukyoung High School.
+- I'm a student in the software department of Dukyoung High School. ('22 ~ )
-- I'm interested in security, AI, web, servers, and Devops.
+- I'm interested in security, AI, web, app, servers, and Devops.
 - My portfolio is [here](https://pf.suk.kr)!

-For more information about me, check out [my site](https://suk.kr)!
+For more information about me, check out [my Bento](https://suk.kr)!